alexre24/Stroke-Prediction-Modeling/README.md

 ## Limitations & Next Steps

 The largest limitation with the model and the dataset was that there was significantly more data on those who did not have strokes than those who do.
 This imbalance caused the model to be inaccurate when predicting true positives.
-In the future, I will use techniques to balance the dataset so that the model can make better predictions.
+Because of this, I took 500 random samples of the true negative data instead of the entire dataset.
+In the future, I will use more effective balancing techniques.